alcantarar/Recurrent_GRF_Prediction/README.md

 via Zenodo [here](https://zenodo.org/record/5213939). `Train_LSTM.ipynb` is the notebook that generates the model from the archived data.

-This repository also provides an example of how a Recurrent Neural Network (RNN) can be used to predict ground reaction force (GRF) data from accelerometer data during running:
+This repository also provides an example of how a Long Short-Term Memory Network (LSTM) can be used to predict ground reaction force (GRF) data from accelerometer data during running:

 ## Tutorial Contents
-- `data/`: Contains example accelerometer data, GRF data, condition/demographic data, and RNN model file.
+- `data/`: Contains example accelerometer data, GRF data, condition/demographic data, and LSTM model file.
-- `LSTM_Example.ipynb`: Notebook example of how to prepare data and train an RNN to predict GRFs from accelerometer data.
+- `LSTM_Example.ipynb`: Notebook example of how to prepare data and train an LSTM to predict GRFs from accelerometer data.
 If you're going to run this notebook using [Google Colab](https://colab.research.google.com/) (recommended), make sure you utilize their GPU Runtime Type.
 You will need to adjust the path to `data/` depending on how files are uploaded in Google Colab.